surister/blog/content/blog/ingesting-parquet-cratedb.md

 ---
 ::

 Performance is better, memory composition goes up, if we use [24]{.h} workers we use more memory and get the same time, using [3]{.h} will use less memory and will take longer, [163s]{.h} meaning we can tweak memory/time depending on the number of workers, for this dataset [12]{.h} seems to be good.

-Next thing I can think of is combining both approaches, launching different processes, one for every row group, then batch it to the database with a threadpool.
+The next thing I can think of is combining both approaches, launching different processes, one for every row group, then batch it to the database with a threadpool.

 ::Editor{lang="python" header_text="load_parquet6.py" show_header=true}
 <pre>from concurrent.futures import ThreadPoolExecutor